 The first sighting of the Hunter River by European settlers was in 1797, when it was discovered by chance by Lieutenant John Shortland during a search for escaped convicts.
-The Hunter Valley’s initial value was as a source of timber and coal for the steamships that provided much of the transport for Sydney and its surroundings.
+The Hunter Valley’s initial value was as a source of timber and coal for the steamships.

-The first overland route to the Hunter was discovered in 1820 by John Howe and a road-way was constructed largely along his path from Windsor to Singleton in 1823.
-This is now the Putty Road, familiar as a picturesque, if rather winding, shortcut for travellers from western Sydney to the Hunter Valley.
-Howe’s Valley, towards the northern end, commemorates the route’s pioneer.
+The first overland route to the Hunter was discovered in 1820 by John Howe and a road-way was constructed largely along his path from Windsor to Singleton in 1823; this is now the Putty Road.

-Today, the Hunter Valley is certainly one of Australia’s most well-known wine regions, which, since its foundation, has produced many fine, world recognised wines.
-There are over 150 wineries producing a wide array of exceptional wines reflective of their origin.
+Today, the Hunter Valley is one of Australia’s most well-known wine regions; there are over 150 wineries producing a wide array of exceptional wines reflective of their origin.
 Hunter Valley Semillon enjoys a very special place in the world wine industry because, as award-winning Australian wine writer Campbell Mattinson puts it, “it produces a wine (...) that is acknowledged as the best in the world, the benchmark.
-It is the same kind of advantage enjoyed by Burgundy and Bordeaux and Champagne.”
+It is the same kind of advantage enjoyed by Burgundy and Bordeaux and Champagne.